LA County Hears Options on How to Legally Remove Sheriff Villanueva

 The motion identifies several Deputy shootings that led to the death of several community members, including Andres Guardado.
 According to the Board, Sheriff Villanueva blocked the investigation of the shooting.

-This has led to community activists and the Civilian Oversight Commission to call for the Sheriff's resignation.
+This has led the Civilian Oversight Commission to call for the Sheriff's resignation.

 However, Villanueva states that he will put these political developments aside and continue serving the community.